 - Donate today to Give a Note Foundation to support underserved schools

-- Free Webinars on ESSA and Music Education, Title IV, OTLs, and You! and Federal Funding Facts!
+- Free Webinar on ESSA and Music Education and Title IV, OTLs, and You!

 - “Everything ESSA” resource page on the new federal education bill’s impact on music

 - Anthony Mazzocchi, “An Open Letter to All Boards of Education about the Power of Music and the Arts in Schools”

 - Anthony Mazzocchi, “3 Reasons Why Now — More Than Ever — America Needs Music in its Schools“